Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 \subsection{Time-Varying Control Barrier Function}

-In Section~\ref{sec:preliminaries}, the safe set $\mathcal{C}$ is assumed to be time-invariant.
+In~\cite{DaiKKGTK23}, the safe set $\mathcal{C}$ is assumed to be time-invariant.
 When the safe set is time-varying, TVCBFs would need to be used.
-To emphasize that TVCBFs are computed w.r.t. a time-varying safe set, they are written as $h(x, \psi(t))$, where $\psi(t)$ denotes the configuration of the safe set at time $t$.
+To emphasize that TVCBFs are computed with respect to a time-varying safe set, they are written as $h(x, \psi(t))$, where $\psi(t)$ denotes the configuration of the safe set at time $t$.
 The TVCBF constraint~\cite{Xu18} has the form of